 He then exited his car and began to re-examine everything we'd checked because there certainly had to be something we missed.
 Before he started he asked the obligatory and most obvious question.
 He asked apologetically as if he were embarrassed to ask such an obvious question but just to be sure, he wanted to verify.

 Since I didn't offer up an immediate "of course", my friend gave me that look of "Sure you did.
 That goes without saying.
 You checked them before wasting my time."
 My response of "It has fuses?" was quickly echoed by shrugs, grumbles, "ughs" and laughter.

 A stop at the auto parts store and five minutes replacing the fuse put me happily on my ignorant way, enjoying that beautiful day.
 Twenty five years later, I still carry way too many spare fuses, assuring that I won't be "that guy" ever again (at least not for that reason).
 The embarrassment I experienced probably explains why I now carry a spare head lamp, tail lamp and even a spare VRR under my seat at all times.
 I pretty much carry as much extra crap as I can, just in case.

 Breakdowns are inevitable but at least I'm prepared to avoid being "that guy" in the near future.

 What Unexpected (But Simple To Fix) Mid-Ride Problems Have You Encountered?

 Anything can happen during a ride.
 How do you prepare for situations similar to the one above?
 Have you ever had to implement that specific solution?
 Your input is invited.
-Post An Article!
+Leave a comment!